1981 NHL entry draft

-The 1981 NHL entry draft was the 19th NHL entry draft.
-It was held at the Montreal Forum in Montreal, Quebec.
-The National Hockey League (NHL) teams selected 211 players eligible for entry into professional ranks, in the reverse order of the 1980–81 NHL season and playoff standings.
+The 1981 NHL entry draft was the 19th draft for the National Hockey League.
+It was held at the Montreal Forum in Montreal.
+The NHL teams selected 211 players eligible for entry into professional ranks, in the reverse order of the 1980–81 NHL season and playoff standings.
 This is the list of those players selected.

 The last active player in the NHL from this draft class was Chris Chelios, who retired after the 2009–10 season.

 Selections by round

 Below are listed the selections in the 1981 NHL entry draft.
 Club teams are located in North America unless otherwise noted.